This post is a guest post from Chrissy at A Plan to Prosper.

 Second, you have a choice.
 As convenient and helpful as they are, credit cards are still credit.
 You have to pay it back.
 Consider the money that you already have and how much more you will have when there are no more credit card payments.

 And lastly, consider a budget that will help you pay off your credit cards.
-A budget is the perfect solution to overspending and irregular money management.
+A budget is a perfect solution to overspending and irregular money management.
 It will allow you to spend what you have and nothing more.

 You can do this!
 Just take the first step.